ResearchComputing/Documentation/docs/clusters/alpine/allocations.md

 #### Comparing Trailhead Auto-Allocation, Ascent Allocation, and Peak Allocation Tiers

-The following table summarizes the required information, size, approval process, and renewal requirement for each tier.
+The following table summarizes the required information, size, approval process, and renewal requirements for each tier.

 ![](images/alpine-allocation-tiers-chart.png)